 There is a reason every platform nowadays asks the user to set up their passwords.
 The aim is to keep the personal data that could affect the user in any way to be safe.

-Need to change the passwords in Outlook
+Need to Change Outlook Password

 Although it is the user’s choice whether they change their passwords after some time or not, there can be situations such as mentioned below when you will have to change it.